Skip to main content

 Black – EE or Ee and aa genotypes

-This is a dominant gene, so the horse only needs to have 1 copy of “E”.
+Black is a dominant gene, so the horse only needs to have 1 copy of “E”.
 The shade of black can run from a “raven black” (this color is so special that it has its own name, voronaya, in Russian) to a sunburned-chestnut color.

 Black can be modified by the agouti gene (“A”) which modifies the black pigment (“pushes” black to the points- legs/mane/tail) – see “Bay” below.
+Black can also be modified by one dilute gene (“Cr”) to produce a smokey black.
+Black is also modified by two dilute genes (“CrCr”) (one from each parent) to produce a smokey cream.

 Smokey Cream